 Start of pre-application process with Cambridge City Council

-Engagement with key local and community stakeholders
+Ongoing engagement with local residents and community stakeholders

 Determination of planning application